vuejs/v2.vuejs.org/source/guide/index.md

 ### ViewModel

 An object that syncs the Model and the View.
-In Vue.js, ViewModels are instantiated with the `Vue` constructor or its sub-classes:
+In Vue.js, every Vue instance is a ViewModel.
+They are instantiated with the `Vue` constructor or its sub-classes:

 ```js
 var vm = new Vue({ /* options */ })